conradakunga/Blog/_posts/2024-12-22-caching-in-net-applications-the-hybrid-cache.md

     - Caching
 ---

 A large percentage of applications, web and otherwise, usually have a database of some sort somewhere.
-When it comes to improving performance, or throughput, a number of things can be done to improve the performance of the database
+When it comes to improving performance or throughput, a number of things can be done to improve the performance of the database

 1. [Indexing](https://www.atlassian.com/data/databases/how-does-indexing-work)
 2. Reducing data returned in queries